rahul-gharat/dronahq-docs/docs/control-editor-ide/basics.md

 To Start with any new control in Dronahq you should first focus on 2 sections: Builder section and preview section.

-To create a new control we use control editor , so everytime we create a new control we get a ready made basic structure for our control
+To create a new control we use control editor , so every time we create a new control we get a ready made basic structure for our control

 ### Builder Screen